Melissa Gorga Snuggles At Sunset With Husband Joe & Family

 Melissa Gorga snuggled at sunset with her husband Joe Gorga and her family as the clan spent some time together at the Jersey Shore.
-The reality star uploaded a new photo where the family was seen on the deck of their home by the water as the sun set behind them.
+The reality star uploaded a new photo of the family on the deck of their home by the water as the sun was setting behind them.
 The breathtaking image appeared to be one that Melissa hoped to capture many times as she spoke of summer nights in the photo’s caption.

 The image was shot as the skyline turned dark and just a hint of a spectacular light show of oranges and yellows turned day into night.
 The dark waters of the bay merged with the distant shoreline behind the family.
 The orange and pink of the sky tipped the edges of the land as the area above it darkened, making for a spectacular way for the Gorga clan to wind down a relaxing day.